-If you find yourself in a situation where your program has logic that is verbose to express using a match, remember that if let is in your Rust toolbox as well.
+If you have a situation in which your program has logic that is too verbose to express using a match, remember that if let is in your Rust toolbox as well.

 Summary

 We’ve now covered how to use enums to create custom types that can be one of a set of enumerated values.
 We’ve shown how the standard library’s Option<T> type helps you use the type system to prevent errors.
 When enum values have data inside them, you can use match or if let to extract and use those values, depending on how many cases you need to handle.